 Ms Claudia Yu,

 Claudia was awarded the MOE undergraduate scholarship to study Business Administration (major in Finance) and graduated with a First Class Honours from National University of Singapore.
 She has received the prestigious Swiss Bank Gold medal, Dean’s List, Forex Book Prize during her undergraduate study for being the top scorer in finance and banking courses.
-After working in the corporate finance field specializing in IPO and M&A for more than ten years, Claudia has discovered her true passion in gifted education as a mother of two gifted children (both have been admitted to Singapore Gifted Education Programme and Mensa junior).
+After working in the corporate finance field specialising in IPO and M&A for more than ten years, Claudia has discovered her true passion in gifted education.
+Four of her children have been admitted to Singapore Gifted Education Programme and Mensa junior.
 She has done her post-graduate study in “Gifted Education Practice”, after which she founded Gifted & Talented Education.
-Claudia has been invited to give talks about “Gifted Children and their education path” to Mensa Junior member parents, and was interviewed by Singapore’s national newspaper, The Straits Times, and various parenting magazines to speak on the topic of gifted education.
+Claudia has been invited to give talks about “Gifted Children and their education path” to Mensa Junior member parents, and was interviewed by Singapore’s national newspaper, The Straits Times, and various parenting magazine to speak on the topic of gifted education.
 She is also an independent director of SGX listed company Sen Yue Holdings Limited.

 Dr Fang Ning was awarded the NTU scholarship to pursue her Ph.D. degree in 2000.
 She was also an awardee of the first batch of Singapore Millennium Pre-doctoral Fellowship in 2002 and Millennium Post-doctoral Fellowship in 2003.
 Singapore Millennium Fellowship (SMF) is a highly prestigious honour awarded only to the top 1% researchers in selected areas from NUS, NTU and Research Institute.
 Dr. Fang is the only one who got both pre-doctoral and post-doctoral fellowship and published quite a number of high quality research papers in well-known international journals.
 As a gifted learner and scholar herself, Dr Fang understands the learning desire and unique thinking process of gifted learners.
 Dr Fang is the co-founder of Gifted & Talented Education, and specializes in gifted education programme development.